gr1310/Deep-Learning/ReadME.md

 **GenAI:** A model that can create new content/data by learning from existing data.

+> Positional encoding provides information about the relative positions of tokens within input sequences, aiding in capturing token relationships
+> Sine and cosine functions are commonly used in the formulation of positional encoding in transformers.

 **How does it know what type of data to create?**
 → It depends on the prompt.